ghedo/pflask/docs/pflask.rst

 .. option:: -u, --user=<user>

-Run the command as *user* inside the container.
-If ``--no-userns`` is not used, this will also create a new user namespace.
+After entering the container, switch to the *user* user.

-.. option:: -e, --map-users=<map>
+.. option:: -e, --user-map=<map>

 Map container users to host users.
 This is a generalization of the ``--user`` command, and can create maps over arbitrary UIDs ranges.
 The *map* argument